recepcanaltinbag/trapo-seq/README.md

 ## 2. Filtering

 To eliminate the shorter reads, it is essential to filter.
 We want long reads to capture the traposons as a whole, so it may be better to filter reads lower than 2kb length.
-But this threshold value can change according to the histograms and the yout plasmid length.
-In ideal world, it may be better to eliminate reads shorter than the plasmid length, however sometimes  [different cases](/docs#undesired-cases) can be happen.
+But this threshold value can change according to the histograms and the your plasmid length.
+In ideal world, it may be better to eliminate reads shorter than the plasmid length, however sometimes [different cases](/docs#undesired-cases) can happen.

 ## Requirements
 - Basecalled and barcode demultiplexed .fastq files
-- [FiltLong](https://github.com/rrwick/Filtlong) or If you want to filter only length-based (you do not need FiltLong) you can use the [Python script](/extra/01_filtering_based_on_len.py) under extra folder
+- [FiltLong](https://github.com/rrwick/Filtlong) or If you want to filter only length-based (you do not need FiltLong) you can use the [Python script](/extra/01_filtering_based_on_len.py) under extra folder.

 ```
 filtlong --min_length 1000 merged.fastq | gzip > filtered_1kb.fastq